 - If anyone wants to learn more about the scam or believes they are a victim, they should contact the Identity Theft Resource Center toll-free at 888.400.5530 or by live-chat on the company website.

 Facebook users have been targeted by scammers offering a “Christmas bonus” or a “Christmas Benefit.”
 The Identity Theft Resource Center (ITRC) has spotted multiple Facebook Christmas bonus scam posts warning others of the scam.

-What Is It: Facebook users are receiving messages from individuals from their contact lists about winning a Christmas Bonus from Facebook.
-The messages are actually coming from the cloned accounts of friends and state that the individual has one a Facebook Christmas Bonus Giveaway.
-The target is then directed to contact a “Facebook Agent” who will message that the winning is a random contest sponsored by Powerball.
+Facebook users receive messages from individuals in their contact lists about winning a “Christmas bonus.”
+The messages are coming from the cloned accounts of friends, and they state that the individual has won a Facebook Christmas Bonus Giveaway.
+The targeted victim is then directed to contact a “Facebook Agent,” who will send a message that the winning is a random contest sponsored by Powerball.

 The scammers will then ask for personal information to deliver the winnings.
 They may also ask for a small “transfer fee” to transfer the money into the victim’s account.
 Once the victim gives them their money or their personal information, the scammers disappear and do not award the “bonus.”
 The scams can use various tactics from scam to scam.
 However, they all are after the same thing.

 Personal information or direct payment